What is equipment breakdown coverage on a homeowners policy?

 How does equipment breakdown coverage compare to a home warranty?

 While home warranties can cover the cost of repairing major kitchen appliances, HVAC systems, water heaters, sump pumps, vacuum systems, and washers and dryers, they may not cover the same items as an equipment breakdown coverage endorsement.
-Both a warranty and a coverage endorsement are limited to specific equipment.
-Home warranties are generally more expensive than adding an equipment breakdown coverage endorsement, assuming your appliance didn't come with a warranty.
+Both a warranty and a coverage endorsement are generally limited to specific equipment.
+Assuming your appliance didn't come with a warranty, purchasing a home warranty is generally more expensive than adding an equipment breakdown coverage endorsement.
 Learn more about how home warranties work.

 Quote homeowners insurance online or call for advice